Universal files lawsuit against "Fifty Shades" porn "rip-off"

 Universal said Smash Pictures had two subsequent movies in production and that one of its subsidiaries had also launched a "Play Kit" of kinky sex toys called "Fifty Shades of Pleasure."

-The lawsuit seeks an injunction, unspecified damages, and profits from sales of the movies, which it says are trademark and copyright infringements.
+The lawsuit seeks an injunction, unspecified damages, and profits from sales of the movies, which it's says are trademark and copyright infringements.

 Universal Studios is a unit of Comcast Corp